Ohio Domestic Violence Laws

 A person who is residing or has resided with the offender and any of the following:

 *Factors such as prior offenses or history of domestic violence help determine the severity of the punishment.
 Sentence may also include a restraining or protective order.

 Physical violence or attempted physical violence: first conviction is a first degree misdemeanor, punishable by up to six months in jail and/or a $1,000 fine.
 Penalties go up from there include possible prison time for a felony conviction.

 Threatening to use physical force: first conviction is a second degree misdemeanor punishable by 30 days in jail and/or a $250 fine.
 Penalties go up from there include possible prison time for a felony conviction.

 |Types of Protective Orders Available||

 Civil Protective Order: Civil Protective Order (CPO)

 Because domestic laws can sometimes get complicated, it is a good idea to consult an experienced Ohio domestic violence lawyer if you have questions about your specific situation.
-A skilled lawyer can explain the law and how it may apply in your case.
-Start now with a free case review to learn more.
+If you're facing charges, a skilled lawyer can explain the law and how it may apply in your case.
+Start now by contacting an Ohio criminal defense lawyer near you.

 Contact a qualified attorney.